-We have become recognized as the primary community resource on grief counseling and bereavement by offering community support groups, grief camps for children and teens, and individual counseling sessions to those adjusting to life after loss.
+We are recognized as the primary community resource on grief counseling and bereavement by offering community support groups, grief camps for children and teens, and individual counseling sessions after a death.

 Bereavement support groups offer participants a safe, caring environment where they can work toward healthful healing.
 Community groups are offered free of charge to anyone in our area who has experienced the loss of a loved one.